lilianricaud/patterning-complexity/english/mirrof_of_the_self_test_life_in_buildings.md

 If we are indeed caught inside an unreal world, reinforced because it is shared with others, these tools can help us to break out.
 A different way of describing the “mirror of the self” test is to feel how an object or specific environment affects our humanity.
 Ask yourself: “is my own sense of humanity increasing or decreasing by being exposed to this particular structure?”
 Here we can forget our mechanical civilization and use only our intuition about our inner emotional states.

 The “mirror of the self” test picks out what reminds us of nature, such as natural scaling hierarchies, the organized complexity of natural materials, and other geometrical features that make an object feel more “alive”.
 When we connect to an environment because we feel part of it, and comfortable in it, we can perform our lives and functions with more pleasure and less stress.
 This sense of wellbeing does not register consciously.
-Save this picture!
-The Erechtheion in Athens.
-"Often, we experience a high degree of life from objects and buildings with imperfections — semi-ruined buildings, antique artifacts with damaged parts, etc. That does not diminish their appeal".
-Image © Flickr CC user Marc (progressionuk)
-The Erechtheion in Athens.
-"Often, we experience a high degree of life from objects and buildings with imperfections — semi-ruined buildings, antique artifacts with damaged parts, etc. That does not diminish their appeal".
-Image © Flickr CC user Marc (progressionuk)

 Often, we experience a high degree of life from objects and buildings with imperfections — semi-ruined buildings, antique artifacts with damaged parts, etc. That does not diminish their appeal.
 Tourists travel a long way to see and experience ruins, and collectors buy antique carpets with holes in them.